mayonais/mayonais.github.io/_portfolio/adobe.md

 <h4> Adobe Illustrator </h4>
 {% include gallery id="gallery2" %}

-Click <a href="https://drive.google.com/drive/folders/1epWAD-ZGuQLilRX0bZSfOem0Q00epUL7?usp=sharing">this link</a>
+Click <a href="https://drive.google.com/drive/folders/1epWAD-ZGuQLilRX0bZSfOem0Q00epUL7?usp=sharing">this link</a> to see the resources I used
-to see the resources I used. {: .notice}
+{: .notice}